DNB Stories is not a free-to-post forum. Every post published on our site goes through a line of scrutiny.

 Receiving this message means that you have done something right.

 4. After this, the approved story is filed and dated.

 5. Because we are still few, most times an editor will be processing up to five stories at once, coupled with some other responsibilities he/she might have.

-6. Whenever the person processing the story feels it is now fit, he/she will e-mail it to the founding editor’s personal e-mail.
+6. Whenever the person processing the story feels it is now fit, he/she will e-mail it to the chief editor’s desk who will give the final nod.